IBM/microservices-traffic-management-using-istio/README.md

 $ kubectl apply -f istio/install/kubernetes/istio.yaml

 ```
-_See [here](https://github.com/IBM/Microservices-with-Istio-Service-Mesh-on-Kubernetes/blob/master/GETTING_STARTED.md) for other Operating Systems, more detailed instructions, and for troubleshooting._

 # Deploy to Bluemix
 If you want to deploy the BookInfo app directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the sample, else jump to [Steps](#steps)